Interdisciplinary Studies (AF53) Degree

 Non-Clinical Track-Student must complete one of the following non-clinical tracks:

-HFA1- Healthcare Office Assistant Specialization (17 hours) 17
+HFA1- Healthcare Office Assistant Specialization (17 credits) 17

 BUSN 1440